 Our first upgrade to the interior was to remove the aging aftermarket stereo and install a new Kenwood that has Apple CarPlay.
 We’ve found CarPlay to be essential for us because it allows us to use the GPS on our phones and control and display it on the stereo along with audible turn by turn instructions.
 There is also support for numerous other apps like Pandora, Music and Gaia.

 While the front seats were comfortable for short drives, I found my back in pain after a couple hours of driving.
-The Scheel-Mann Varios seats offer 10 points of adjustment so I can now sit in the truck for hours on end without being in pain.
+The Scheel-Mann Vario seats offer 10 points of adjustment so I can now sit in the truck for hours on end without being in pain.
 Kait has also found that they help her to be much more comfortable on long drives.
-While this was an expensive upgrade, we figured that with the amount of time we spend driving, the new seats are well worth the expense.
+We also added an arm rest to each seat and opted for the heated seat option.
+While this was an expensive upgrade, we figured that with the amount of time we spend driving, the upgraded Sheel-Mann seats are well worth it.

 The Acumen Mirror Dash Cam was installed so we could record what is happening in front of us along with having a rear camera when backing up.
 The form factor of the Acumen is such that it’s shaped like the rear view mirror and easily clips onto it.
-The rear camera is wide angle, allowing us to easily back into a spot without worrying about hitting anything.
-It records both front and rear cameras.
+The rear camera is wide angle, allowing us to easily back into a spot.
+The front and rear dash cameras are on a loop-recording so we have to remember to pull the files we want before it automatically overwrite the oldest file.

-The pillar gauges had already been installed in the truck but they are another essential item to have in our diesel truck.
-They allow us to monitor boost pressure, transmission temperature and a pyrometer to monitor EGTs (exhaust gas temperatures) so we don’t damage the engine or transmission by overheating.
+The pillar diesel gauges were already installed in our 7.3 Powerstroke, but they are another essential item to have in a 2000 Ford F350 diesel truck.
+The gauges allow us to monitor boost pressure, transmission temperature and a pyrometer to monitor EGTs (exhaust gas temperatures) so we don’t damage the engine or transmission by overheating.

 - Rear locker.
 This would provide us with the ability to lock the rear axle in difficult terrain to gain better traction.